30% of shoppers interact with an onsite search (Moz, 2017), yet many eCommerce sites take this hard-working tool for granted.

 Why does site search matter in eCommerce?

-Just as most web browsing sessions start with a Google search, the majority of shopping journeys start with an on-site search.
+Just as most web browsing sessions start with a Google search, the majority of shopping journeys start in the search bar.

 Users who come to your site with an exact item in mind are as good as converted - all you need to do is connect them to their purchase.